-Armed Correctional personnel shall be permitted to use department approved personal weapons, with the understanding that the Sheriff's Department accepts no responsibility for the cost, care, replacement, or repair of any personal weapons used in the course of an employee's duties.
+Sworn personnel assigned to patrol and other related field operations are provided weapons by the Sheriff's Department in the course of their duties.
+Such sworn personnel shall also be permitted to use department approved personal weapons, with the understanding that the Sheriff's Department accepts no responsibility for the cost, care, replacement, or repair of any personal weapons used in the course of a sworn employee's duties.